HenriTEL/wedding/README.md

 4. Reload the server (kill and re-run `docker-compose up`).

 Simulate an event `stripe trigger checkout.session.completed`, reload the weddinf list, check `backend/db/contributions.json`.
+You can also use the credit card 4242 4242 4242 4242, any future date and any 3 digit CVC.

 ## Customize